AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Intro_to_Events/README.md

 You can gather from this (and from glancing at the MDN [Event reference](https://developer.mozilla.org/en-US/docs/Web/Events)) that there are **a lot** of events that can be responded to.

 Each available event has an **event handler**, which is a block of code (usually a JavaScript function that you as a programmer create) that runs when the event fires.
-When such a block of code is defined to run in response to an event, we say we aree **registering an event handler**.
+When such a block of code is defined to run in response to an event, we say we are **registering an event handler**.
 Note: Event handlers are sometime called **event listeners**--they are pretty much interchangeable for our purposes, although strictly speaking, they work together.
 The listener listens out for the event happening, and the handler is the code that is run in response to it happening.

 <hr>